 Illustration of SWOT one-pager

-Do you need to add more details in your SWOT presentation?
+Do you need to add more details to your SWOT presentation?
 Reuse the same graphics.
 A slide costs you nothing so don’t be afraid to split busy slides into several ones.
-You can assign a color and symbol to each of 4 SWOT areas to identify them in your presentation.
+You can assign a color and symbol to each of the 4 SWOT areas to identify them in your presentation.

 3. PEST Analysis – testing your external environment

 This is a great tool to use in tandem with SWOT.
 It is useful for understanding market growth or decline, and as such the position, potential, and direction of a business.